 The DFG supports international research cooperation in all of its funding programmes and with a multitude of instruments.
 Regardless of the specific type of project funding involved, researchers may apply for necessary funds in addition to the project funding itself.
 Special lines of funding are listed below.

-Applicants interested in establishing collaborative scientific relationships with partners abroad may apply for funding for trips and research stays abroad or for bilateral workshops.
+Applicants interested in establishing collaborative scientific relationships with partners abroad may apply for funding for trips and research stays abroad or for preliminary workshops.

 The DFG provides funding for the organisation of scientific events in Germany.